There are a few key differences between the Alcatraz Night Tour and the Alcatraz Day Tour, read more below to find out which one is more your style!

 Let’s break it down to make your tour choice a lot easier!

 The Alcatraz day tour runs everyday, except for Thanksgiving, Christmas and New Years.
 Departure times vary depending on season, but always begin around 9am.

 How much does the Alcatraz day tour cost?

 - Family pack (2 adults + 2 children 5-11): $120.25

 How long is the Alcatraz tour?

 There’s no official Alcatraz tour length – you’re welcome to stay as long as you like.
 Or at least until the last ferry leaves!

-Most folks explore for about two hours before heading onto a ferry back to the city.
-You can leave on any ferry back to San Francisco, only the ferry to ride to Alcatraz is scheduled.
+Most people explore the island for about two hours before heading onto a ferry back to the city.
+The official Alcatraz Cruises website recommends three hours to cruise the island.

 Many of the voices you’ll hear have since passed away.
 Some of the voices you might recognize in the gift shop.
 Guest authors can often be found signing books and answering questions in the gift shop.